$T\overline{T}$-deformed free energy of the Airy model: Introduction

 The first study of probing holographic systems under the $T\overline{T}$ deformation was initiated by \cite{McGough:2016lol} in AdS$_3$ gravity and inspired several follow-up investigations which computed partition functions and correlators of the gravitational and boundary field theory \cite{Kraus:2018xrn,Dubovsky:2018bmo,Datta:2018thy,Aharony:2018bad,Hartman:2018tkw,Caputa:2019pam,Cardy:2019qao,He:2019vzf,He:2019ahx,Mazenc:2019cfg,Brennan:2020dkw,He:2020udl,Ebert:2020tuy,Caputa:2020lpa,He:2020qcs,Hirano:2020ppu,Ebert:2022cle}, improving the $T\overline{T}$-deformed holographic correspondence.
 More specifically, through the lens of the $T\overline{T}$ deformation, it is interesting to probe observables between JT gravity and its double-scaled matrix model dual description at a finite cutoff governed by $\lambda$, as done in \cite{Gross:2019ach,Gross:2019uxi,Iliesiu:2020zld,Stanford:2020qhm,Rosso:2020wir,Griguolo:2021wgy}.
-The purpose of this work is to further sharpen the correspondence between JT gravity at low temperatures and its dual Airy model description by computing the correlators and quenched free energy.
+The purpose of this work is to further sharpen the correspondence between JT gravity at low temperatures and its Airy model description by computing the correlators and quenched free energy.
 We now comment on the deformed energy spectrum in JT gravity.

-Gross et al. \cite{Gross:2019ach,Gross:2019uxi} confirmed that the $T\overline{T}$-deformed energy spectrum of JT gravity and its dual one-dimensional Schwarzian quantum mechanics match.
-Here the 2D definition in \eqref{definition} and \eqref{Trace} is dimensionally reduced via $T_{\tau \phi} = 0$ to yield the following differential equation for the one-dimensional stress scalar $T^\tau_\tau = f^{\pm}_\lambda (E)$: \footnote{An alternative perspective on deriving this flow equation may be found through the Wheeler-de Witt equation derived in \cite{Hartman:2018tkw} for higher-dimensional large-$N$ CFTs.
+Gross et al. \cite{Gross:2019ach,Gross:2019uxi} confirmed that the $T\overline{T}$-deformed energy spectrum of JT gravity and its dual one-dimensional Schwarzian quantum mechanics match.\footnote{JT gravity can be written in terms of a BF gauge theory.
+The deformed BF formalism and related supersymmetric quantum mechanics was found in \cite{Ebert:2022xfh,Ebert:2022ehb}.} Here the 2D definition in \eqref{definition} and \eqref{Trace} is dimensionally reduced via $T_{\tau \phi} = 0$ to yield the following differential equation for the one-dimensional stress scalar $T^\tau_\tau = f^{\pm}_\lambda (E)$:\footnote{An alternative perspective on deriving this flow equation may be found through the Wheeler-de Witt equation derived in \cite{Hartman:2018tkw} for higher-dimensional large-$N$ CFTs.
 For two-dimensions, results in \cite{Gross:2019ach} match \eqref{energyspectra} from the Wheeler-de Witt equation perspective.
 For family of dilaton gravity theories which are more general than JT gravity, e.g., \cite{Grumiller:2007ju}, the authors of \cite{Grumiller:2020fbb} derived the deformed energy spectrum at a finite cutoff.}

 with two solutions

 where $\lambda \in \mathbb{R}$ and $E$ is the undeformed energy.

 As can be seen in the deformed energy spectrum \eqref{energyspectra}, the sign of $\lambda > 0$ violates unitarity when the undeformed energy is $E > 1/8\lambda$. \footnote{Throughout this paper, we frequently use the terminology ``bad sign'' for $\lambda > 0 $ as the deformed energy spectrum is complex-valued when $E > 1/8\lambda$.
 The ``good sign'' corresponds to $\lambda < 0$ and the deformed energy spectrum is always real for all energy values.} The authors of \cite{Iliesiu:2020zld} carefully dealt with this violation of unitarity and restored it in their rigorous non-perturbative treatment for the deformed partition function from a Wheeler-de Witt wavefunctional perspective.
 In short, one writes a linear combination of the wavefunctional of the two branches \eqref{energyspectra} such that the density of states stays real for all energies.